natemcmaster/LettuceEncrypt/README.md

 ## Will this work for me?

-That depends on [which kind of web server you are using.](#web-server-scenarios).
+That depends on [which kind of web server you are using](#web-server-scenarios).
 This library only works with [Kestrel](https://docs.microsoft.com/aspnet/core/fundamentals/servers/kestrel), which is the default server configuration for ASP.NET Core projects.
 Other servers, such as IIS and HTTP.sys, are not supported.
 Furthermore, this only works when Kestrel is the edge server.

 Not sure?
 [Read "Web Server Scenarios" below for more details.](#web-server-scenarios)